mutonix/Vript/README.md

 ---

 ## Updates
+- 🔥 **2024-06-11**: We release our paper [Vript: A Video Is Worth Thousands of Words](https://arxiv.org/abs/2406.06040).
+Please check the paper for more details.

 - 🔥 **2024-05-09**: We release **Vriptor-stllm**, a superior video captioning model trained upon [Vript](https://huggingface.co/datasets/Mutonix/Vript/) dataset based on [ST-LLM](https://github.com/TencentARC/ST-LLM/) model. **You can now try this model on the [🤗 Space](https://huggingface.co/spaces/Mutonix/Vriptor-stllm).** We will soon release the model weight.

-- **2024-05-06**: We re-annotate the Vript-CAP for a more detaild captioning benchmark.
-In Vript-CAP, we describe the scene twice as detailed as possible with ~250 words, which is **20x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.

 - 🔥 **2024-04-15**: We release the **Vript** dataset and **Vript HardBench** benchmark.
 Both videos and annotations are **directly** available on [🤗](https://huggingface.co/collections/Mutonix/vript-datasets-661a80dc080a813b6ea95b50).
 We offer both untrimmed videos and video clips in 720p (higher resolutions may be available later).